audstav/oppiadocstest/docs/source/lesson/create.rst

    *Fig. 1*

 2. You will see the Exploration Editor page.
 Now you will have to:
- * create an exploration title
+ * give your exploration a title
  * write the introduction